nsoybean/nira-ai/llm/API.md

-# Lume - API Documentation
+# Nira - API Documentation

 ## Overview

-Lume's API layer is built with Next.js 16 API Routes, leveraging the Vercel AI SDK v5 for streaming chat completions.
+Nira's API layer is built with Next.js 16 API Routes, leveraging the Vercel AI SDK v5 for streaming chat completions.
 The API is designed for real-time, token-based streaming with support for multiple AI providers.

 ## Base URL